Posts

 Breathe through your muscles: Even and sustained breathing brings oxygen into your muscles.
 I’ve found that many new yogis notice the loud, even breaths of their neighbors throughout class and wonder “Do I have to do this too?”
 Yes, absolutely!
 A strong breath practice not only keeps you energized throughout class but also sends oxygen into the places you need it most.

-Feel the heat: While you can certainly practice yoga anywhere, the reason we crank the heat in our studio is that it loosens your muscles, making it easier to build flexibility without causing injury.
+Feel the heat: While you can certainly practice yoga anywhere, the reason we crank the heat in our hot yoga studio at Fever is that it loosens your muscles, making it easier to build flexibility without causing injury.
 This means two things.
 One, don’t push too far in a heated space, as your muscles might be deceiving you.
 Two, accept the fact that you won’t feel quite as flexible in a colder space as you do in our studio.

 Very few yoga students walk into their first class wildly flexible.
 But that’s okay because flexibility isn’t the main goal of yoga anyway.
 Yoga helps you practice mindfulness, live in the present, and increase your self-confidence.